cheminfo/eln-docs/docs/60_cheminformatics/20_explorer-sdf/README.md

 # Explore SDF files

-This tool allows to explore a SDF file and search by substructure or Lipinski parameters.
+This tool allows you to explore an SDF file and search by substructure or Lipinski parameters.

 ## Overview